-The U.S. faces challenges with regard to how best to address India-Pakistan tensions, including the problem of Kashmir, in a way that is not inconsistent with the arc of the U.S.-India relationship.
-While the Kashmir issue remains a major issue of concern for regional security in South Asia, the U.S. does not consider it productive to directly engage in the Kashmir issue given India's strong aversion to outside involvement.
-Yet, given the danger of the catastrophic escalation that the Kashmir problem presents, the U.S. must remain prepared to assume an active role in crisis management and mediation.
-This U.S. needs to do this even while its leverage in the region may be waning.
+The U.S. faces challenges with regard Even if the U.S. cannot match or replace to how best to address India-Pakistan Chinese economic investments in Pakistan, tensions, including the problem of Kashmir, it can try to calibrate its bilateral relationship in a way that is not inconsistent with the with Pakistan, alongside the reality of the arc of the U.S.-India relationship.
+While growing Chinese presence within the the Kashmir issue remains a major issue of country.
+Doing so could, in fact, enable concern for regional security in South Asia, the U.S. to offer Pakistan the possibility of the U.S. does not consider it productive improved bargaining with China, and avert to directly engage in the Kashmir issue the threat of compliance borne of debtgiven India's strong aversion to outside trap diplomacy.
+Moreover, there are opacity involvement.
+Yet, given the danger of the concerns surrounding CPEC projects catastrophic escalation that the Kashmir problem presents, the U.S. must remain prepared to assume an active role in crisis re-engagement with Pakistan should management and mediation.
+This U.S. facilitate more transparency around CPEC needs to do this even while its leverage in investments, the U.S. can build Pakistan's the region may be waning.